Serzhanov/Weather-of-Big-city-voice-included-/README.md

 #Simple widow with voice weather prediction.
 Using requests to get the weather from https://api.openweathermap.org and working with Json

-#To use you hae install some packages
+#To use you must install these packages :
 Tktiner
 speech_recognition
 requests